increano/odzai/z-1-phase1-completion-plan.md

 3. Copy budget amounts from previous months
 4. View summary information for budget progress
 5. Manage transactions with comprehensive features including splits
+6. Create and manage recurring transactions via scheduled transactions

-The next logical features to implement are Scheduled Transactions and Account Reconciliation, which will further enhance the practical utility of the minimal UI.
+The next feature to implement is Account Reconciliation, which will further enhance the practical utility of the minimal UI.